MarwanAshrafKhalil/Nextjs-Ecommerce/README.md

 Sometimes the getProduct is called before the createProduct is fulfilled How to edit productForm
-Check await keyboard before dispatch for post and put -->
+Check await keyboard before dispatch for post and put

+#### the await keyword in categories before dispatch for creating with and without diff
+-->